-Karnataka bans firecrackers during Diwali, chief minister cites coronavirus situation
+Karnataka, Chandigarh ban firecrackers during Diwali, cite coronavirus situation

 Several states including Delhi, West Bengal, Sikkim and Rajasthan have already taken similar decisions.

-The Karnataka government on Friday banned the use of firecrackers in the state ahead of Diwali, PTI reported.
+The Karnataka government and the Chandigarh administration on Friday banned the use of firecrackers ahead of Diwali, ANI reported.
+Both governments cited the coronavirus spread among their reasons.

-“Due to Covid-19 and other reasons, we have decided to ban bursting of crackers during Deepavali this year,” Karnataka Chief Minister BS Yediyurappa said, according to The News Minute.
-He added that a government order on the matter will be issued shortly.
+“We have taken a decision not to allow bursting of firecrackers in the state, in wake of Covid-19 pandemic,” Karnataka Chief Minister BS Yediyurappa said.
+“The order will be released soon.”
+The Karnataka government had tasked a Technical Advisory Committee for Covid-19 to submit its recommendations regarding the ban on firecrackers, according to The News Minute.

+Similarly, Advisor to the Chandigarh administration Manoj Parida said in an order that the ban was issued as a containment measure to prevent the risk of spread of the coronavirus.
+“These orders will come into force with immediate effect and will remain in force until further orders,” the order said.

 A number of states including Delhi, Odisha, Rajasthan, Sikkim and West Bengal have already taken similar decisions, keeping in mind the view of several experts that air pollution can add to Covid-19 -related mortality.

-The Karnataka government had tasked a Technical Advisory Committee for Covid-19 to submit its recommendations regarding the ban on firecrackers, according to The News Minute.

 Karnataka reported over 3,100 new coronavirus cases and 31 deaths on Thursday, taking the total infections to over 8.38 lakh, according to NDTV.
+Chandigarh has a total of 14,794 coronavirus cases, including 229 deaths and 703 active cases, the health ministry data showed.

 Meanwhile on Monday, the National Green Tribunal issued notices to the Ministry of Environment and Forests and state governments of Delhi, Haryana, Uttar Pradesh and Rajasthan on the ban of firecrackers from November 7 to November 30 in the interest of public health and environment.